• Helping you make informed decisions

 In rare cases, such as some off-market or private sales, a buyer may be responsible for paying their agent’s commission directly.
 However, this is uncommon and usually negotiated in advance.

-Can you negotiate Realtor fees in BC?
+Can you negotiate realtor fees in BC?

 Yes, realtor commissions in BC are fully negotiable.
 There is no fixed rate set by law, so you’re encouraged to discuss fees with your agent.
 The final commission often depends on the level of service, marketing strategy, and complexity of the transaction.